Bulk Operations and Deployment

 Bulk editing

-The Bulk Update dialog edits up to 100 jobs at once.
+The Bulk Update drawer edits up to 100 jobs at once.
 Each field has its own toggle so you change only what you intend.

 - Select one or more jobs.

-- Click Bulk Edit in the selection bar.
+- Click Bulk edit in the selection dock.

-- The dialog opens with all toggles off.
+- The drawer opens with all toggles off.

-When exactly one job is selected, the dialog prepopulates form fields from that job.
+When exactly one job is selected, the drawer prepopulates form fields from that job.
 When multiple jobs are selected, fields start at defaults (the toggles remain off either way).

 Available field toggles